-The main PCBA contains three Ethernet connection LEDs; link (LNK), link speed (SPD), and activity (ACT).
+Three Ethernet connection LEDs are located on the main PCBA; link (LNK), link speed (SPD), and activity (ACT).
 The LNK LED is blue, the SPD LED is green, and the ACT LED is yellow.
 The LNK and SPD LEDs indicate an active 100 Mbps Ethernet link when off.
 The activity LED, ACT, blinks yellow to indicate Ethernet data activity (see Figure 11).